 How Much Will it Cost?

-That’s the new first question that professional services firms are asking about online video.
+That’s the new first question that professional firms are asking about video production.
 It wasn’t always that way.

 The question used to be “Why would I want to?” or “How would I use it?”
 But with the explosion of online video the questions “Why?” and “How?” no longer come up very often.
 The benefits and uses are becoming self-evident.